The Hex Girls: Merchandise

-After the release of Scooby-Doo! and the Witch's Ghost, The Hex Girls appeared in various types of merchandise created to cross market the film, including books like "Scooby-Doo! and the Hex Files."
+After the release of Scooby-Doo! and the Witch's Ghost, the Hex Girls appeared in various types of merchandise created to cross market the film, including books like Scooby-Doo! and the Hex Files.

 In 2020, Hex Girls merchandise began being made by the popular retail chain Hot Topic.
-In May 2021, they revealed an exclusive three-pack of Funko Pop's, featuring Thorn, Dusk, and Luna.
-The Pops sold out in under 10 minutes, and are now rare collector's items.
+In May 2021, they revealed an exclusive three-pack of Funko Pops, featuring Thorn, Dusk, and Luna.
+The Pops sold out in under 10 minutes.
 In October, Hot Topic revealed the new Hex Girls clothing line.